infou012/statAnalyser/README.md

-# statAnalyser
+# statAnalyzer
-Develop a simple static analyser by astract interpretation.
+Simple static analyzer using Astract Interpretation theory.
 The target language has a C inspired syntax.
-Front-end sources and the analyser's skeleton code by Antoine Miné.
+Front-end sources and the analyzer's skeleton code by Antoine Miné.